CalgaryToSpace/CTS-SAT-1-OBC-Firmware/docs/Mission_Operations/Blobs_List.md

 Blobs are small executable payloads (generally 100-5000 bytes), which are programmed in C code, compiled using special techniques, and uplinked to the satellite.

+Blobs are used to overcome bugs and add functionality beyond FrontierSat's core firmware when launched.

+Running a blob is effectively the same as running a single built-in telecommand, though some blobs are self-rescheduling (and thus run on repeat many times).

 Blobs are executed using the `CTS1+exec_blob_from_fs(blob_file,0,arguments_passed_to_blob)` core telecommand.
 The `0` argument is insignificant in normal use, and should just be 0.

 The following is the list of blobs which are ready-to-use on FrontierSat.